muratk3n/thirdwave/en/tweets/2020/week19d.md

 be there when it ends.
 He'll be there, he'll be like 'you were all up in my grill, Imma be up in your grill'.

 When they axe 'what say you Mitt' he wants to go like 👎.
 Dead!
-Yeah Imma moonwalk up and down your ass mofoka.
-U dont know who you messed with.
+'Yeah Imma moonwalk up and down your ass mofoka.
+U dont know who you messed with...'

 "@lindsaywise